defog-ai/sql-eval/README.md

 Optionally, if you're running evals on a model that is quantized with AWQ, add the `-qz` or `--quantized` parameter.
 Only applicable for the vllm runner.

-#### Running with an API Server
+### Running with an API Server
 If running with different settings, you can setup an api server to avoid reloading for each test setting and then run the tests subsequently.
-To setup the api server:
+We enable setting up 2 types of api servers, namely the vllm api server, as well as the TGI server.

+#### VLLM API Server

 ```bash
 # to set up a vllm server
 python -m vllm.entrypoints.api_server \